 What causes fetal thrombocytopenia?

-Texas Fetal Center Platelet Alloimunization Care Algorithm
+The Fetal Center Platelet Alloimunization Care Algorithm

 The most common reason for fetal thrombocytopenia is an incompatibility between platelet antigens in the mother's blood and the baby's blood.
 This happens when the baby inherits certain types of blood antigens from the father that the mother does not have.
 The mother's system creates antibodies that attack the fetal platelets with these antigens.
 This leads to the destruction of the fetal platelets causing thrombocytopenia.
 Some other causes of fetal thrombocytopenia can include maternal viral infections, such as toxoplasmosis, rubella, cytomegalovirus, or parvovirus.